-Once you have submitted the FAFSAⓇ application and reviewed your Student Aid Report (SAR), you’ve patiently waited to find out how much financial aid you’ll receive and from what schools.
+Once you have submitted the FAFSAⓇ and reviewed your Student Aid Report (SAR), you’ve patiently waited to find out how much financial aid you’ll receive and from what schools.
 Now that you have the letter, you have a lot of questions!

-For any school that you have listed on your FAFSA application and to which you have been accepted, you will receive a letter showing how much aid you are eligible for at their specific school.
+For any school that you have listed on your FAFSA form and to which you have been accepted, you will receive a letter showing how much aid you are eligible for at their specific school.
 This letter may come in the mail or electronically and the timing for it’s arrival will vary.
 According to the U.S. Department of Education, you might hear as early as winter or immediately before you start school.

 On the letter, you will see various types of aid offered to help cover all of your college expenses.
 Aid types include federal, state, private, and school sources.
 Together, this is your federal aid package.
 The breakdown of your aid award will be different at each school.

 To figure out which school will be the most affordable, you will need to figure out the net price for each school.

 Accepting the Financial Aid Offer

 Do not accept your entire aid package blindly.
 Review each aid type and accept individually.
 Only borrow what you need.
 That way, you will have less in loans and interest to pay off after college.
 The rules for accepting aid are: